-- B. What impact will the change have on staffing, on other programs, budget, and space allocation? - 1.
-Within the department requesting the change.
-The change can be accommodated with the current courses and staffing. - 2.
-Outside the department.
+B. What impact will the change have on staffing, on other programs, budget, and space allocation?

+1. Within the department requesting the change.
+The change can be accommodated with the current courses and staffing.

+2. Outside the department.

 The only affect should be within the Biology department and can be accommodated with the current courses and staffing.

+ppcc 1072/07

-Effective date or te Effe ective Fall 2008 Summer ľ 2008
+C. Effective date or term.
+Effective Fall 2008 Summer 1, 2008

-D. When applicable, state with which departments you have specifically coordinated this change?
+D. \\When applicable, state with which departments you have specifically coordinated this change?
 (If unable to identify coordinating departments that change affects, Academic Affairs can offer assistance in identifying course use.)

-List Department Head/ Inc

-Program Director Consulted: for

-(Add to list as needed) (310
+List Department Head/ Program Director Consulted: (Add to list as needed)